Feasibility checks

 If a client application only sends SELECT statements to a database connection then you may find that ZDM Proxy terminates these read-only connections periodically, which may result in request errors if the driver is not configured to retry these requests in these conditions.

-Another work around is to implement a mechanism in your client application that creates a new Session periodically to avoid the DataStax Astra DB inactivity timeout.
-You can also implement some kind of meaningless write request that the application sends periodically to make sure the DataStax Astra DB connection doesn’t idle.
+Another work around is to implement a mechanism in your client application that creates a new Session periodically to avoid the Astra DB inactivity timeout.
+You can also implement some kind of meaningless write request that the application sends periodically to make sure the Astra DB connection doesn’t idle.

 Version 2.1.0 and newer

-This issue is solved in version 2.1.0 of the ZDM Proxy, which introduces periodic heartbeats to keep alive idle cluster connections.
+This issue is solved in version 2.1.0 of ZDM Proxy, which introduces periodic heartbeats to keep alive idle cluster connections.
 We strongly recommend using version 2.1.0 (or newer) to benefit from this improvement, especially if you have a read-only workload.

 Lightweight Transactions and other non-idempotent operations